saltedlolly/developer.digibyte.org/reference/rpc/encryptwallet.rst

 Encrypt your wallet::

-  bitcoin-cli encryptwallet "my pass phrase"
+  digibyte-cli encryptwallet "my pass phrase"

 Now set the passphrase to use the wallet, such as for signing or sending bitcoin::

-  bitcoin-cli walletpassphrase "my pass phrase"
+  digibyte-cli walletpassphrase "my pass phrase"

 Now we can do something like sign::

-  bitcoin-cli signmessage "address" "test message"
+  digibyte-cli signmessage "address" "test message"

 Now lock the wallet again by removing the passphrase::

-  bitcoin-cli walletlock
+  digibyte-cli walletlock

 As a JSON-RPC call::

-  curl --user myusername --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "encryptwallet", "params": ["my pass phrase"]}' -H 'content-type: text/plain;' http://127.0.0.1:8332/
+  curl --user myusername --data-binary '{"jsonrpc": "1.0", "id": "curltest", "method": "encryptwallet", "params": ["my pass phrase"]}' -H 'content-type: text/plain;' http://127.0.0.1:14022/